 Poorly ventilated rooftops are not ideal for hot weather.
 They can transfer heat into the living areas and increase air-conditioning consumption, if you’re using one.
 For those living inland who turn on the AC in the dog days of summer, this can be especially a concern.
 Proper roof ventilation also helps in the winter, working to prevent moisture damage — especially if you live near the ocean or bay.

-Luckily, San Diego’s mild climates year-round make roof repairs easier to execute.
-Fall is usually the busy season for roof repairs and costs tend to go up due to demand, so consider getting the repair work done in the off-season if it can wait.
+Luckily, San Diego’s mild climates year-round make Roof Installations easier to execute.
+Fall is usually the busy season for Roof Installations and costs tend to go up due to demand, so consider getting the repair work done in the off-season if it can wait.

-Another benefit to having your roof repaired in the off-season is that it can make for a less stressful situation, because you won’t be behind a waiting list of customers.
+Another benefit to having your Roof Installationed in the off-season is that it can make for a less stressful situation, because you won’t be behind a waiting list of customers.
 This is particularly important when making major decisions that involve your roof; a clear mind means the proper steps and considerations can be taken when consulting with your roof installation and repair company.

 San Diego Roofing with Wildfire Protection